 The January 2026 Shift That Changed Everything

 At the outset, complimentary in-flight internet for AAdvantage members officially launched on January 6, 2026.
-Specifically, the rollout applies to aircraft equipped with high-speed satellite systems from Viasat or Intelsat, covering roughly 90% of America’s fleet at launch.
+The rollout applies to aircraft equipped with high-speed satellite systems.
+These systems come from Viasat or Intelsat.
+The launch instantly covered roughly 90% of America’s active fleet.
+Early 2026 data shows strong adoption.
+Over 850 domestic flights used the new system on day one alone.
+Average connection speeds reached around 25 Mbps.
+These speeds support streaming and real-time work onboard.

 Newsletter Image